harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 Each (non-reserved) identifier in a Harmony program refers to either a global constant, a global shared variable, a local bound variable, a local mutable variable, or a module.
 Constants are declared using **const** statements.
-Those constants are computed at compile-time.
+Those constants are evaluated at compile-time.

-Local variables all declared.
-Bound variables can be declared in **def** statements (i.e., arguments), **let** statements, **for** loops, and `when exists` statements.
+Mutable method variables can be declared using the `returns` clause of a `def` statement or using `var`.
+Bound variables, which are immutable, can be declared in **def** statements (i.e., arguments), **let** statements, **for** loops, and `when exists` statements.
 Mutable variables can be declared with the **var** statement.
 Also, each method has an implicitly declared *result* variable, which is initialized to `None`.
 Each thread has a mutable variable called **this** that contains the thread-local state.
-Local variables are tightly scoped and cannot be shared between threads.
+Method variables are tightly scoped and cannot be shared between threads.
 While in theory one method can be declared within another, they cannot share local variables either.
-All other variables are global and must be initialized before any threads are spawned.
+All other variables are global and must be initialized before spawned threads are start executing.

 ## Operator Precedence